Skip Navigation

 The Ban under the Misuse of Drugs Act 1977 means it is illegal to import, export, produce, supply or possess any of these drugs.
 Find out more about the Misuse of Drugs Act on the Department of Health and Children's website

-The Scheme gives appropriate powers to the Garda Síochána and the Courts to intervene quickly to prevent outlets from selling these products by way of appropriate prohibition orders.
+The Act gives appropriate powers to the Garda Síochána and the Courts to intervene quickly to prevent outlets from selling these products by way of appropriate prohibition orders.
 The Scheme also contains full search and seizure powers for the Gardaí and Revenue’s Customs Service.

 New psychoactive substances can quickly emerge, therefore, the Scheme provides a general criminal justice response to deal with the supply of new psychoactive substances as they emerge.
 The Scheme operates in addition to the Misuse of Drugs Acts controls.